joeoakes/abcapstonefa25istTeam1/README.md

   The objective of this project is to utilize Qiskit and Shor's Algorithm in order to decrypt a simplified form of RSA, within this project we will also run various tests to verify that our code is working correctly.

 ## Project Structure
+- LegacyFiles Folder
+- LoggingResults/CPUResults
 - ClassicalShorAlgorithm.py
 - FullTest.py
-- QiskitShor'sAlgorithm.py
-- QiskitShor'sAlgorithmEXAMPLE.py
+- QiskitShorsAlgorithm.py
 - README.md
 - SimpleRSAGeneration.py
-- TestingLogs.txt

 ### File Explanations

+**LegacyFiles Folder**
+- A folder with QiskitShorsNoise.py, which is no longer functional

+**LoggingResults/CPUResults Folder**
+- A folder containing our the results of our test logging

 **ClassicalShorAlgorithm.py**
 - Simple Shor's Algorithm program to work with classical computing to be used to verify the Qiskit code

 **FullTest.py**
 - Acts as the main run file running the RSA generation code, classical shor's code, and Qiskit algorithm code then logging outputs in TestingLogs.txt

-**QiskitShor'sAlgorithm.py**
+**QiskitShorsAlgorithm.py**
 - The main file for the Qiskit circuit that the team will work on

-**QiskitShor'sAlgorithmEXAMPLE.py**
-- A publically available hardcoded version of Shor's aglorithm with Qiskit to learn and expirement on

 **README.md**
 - Overview of the project along with important information